vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_12-setup-an-iot-edge-gateway.md

     Under **Routes**, the editor displays a configured default route for the IoT Edge Device.
 At this time, it should be configured with a route that sends all messages from all modules to Azure IoT Hub.
 If the route configuration doesn't match this, then update it to match the following route:

     * **NAME**: `route`
-    * **VALUE**: `FROM /* INTO $upstream`
+    * **VALUE**: `FROM /messages/* INTO $upstream`

-    The `FROM /*` part of the message route will match all device-to-cloud messages or twin change notifications from any module or leaf device.
+    The `FROM /messages/*` part of the message route will match any device-to-cloud message sent by a module through some or no output, or by a leaf device.
 Then, the `INTO $upstream` tells the route to send those messages to the Azure IoT Hub.

     > **Note**:  To learn more about configuring message routing within Azure IoT Edge, reference the [Learn how to deploy modules and establish routes in IoT Edge](https://docs.microsoft.com/azure/iot-edge/module-composition#declare-routes#declare-routes) documentation article.